okmika/TKMM-SARC/README.md

 `SarcTool` has three modes of operation: `assemble`, `package` and `merge`:

-- The `assemble` mode places all flat files that are originally included in the vanilla version of the game into their respective original archives.
+- The `assemble` mode places all flat files that are originally included inside of archives in the vanilla version of the game back into their respective original archives.
 This is useful if you develop a mod without placing the files into their associated archive.
   > **It's recommended you run this step before packaging the mod.**
   > If you don't, you will find that a proper change log will not be generated for your flat files,
   > causing mod conflicts.

-- The `package` mode examines all SARC archives inside and removes any duplicated assets that have not been modified from their vanilla versions.
+- The `package` mode examines all SARC archives and removes any duplicated assets within that have not been modified from their vanilla versions.
 This reduces the size of a mod and prevents conflicts where the author did not intend to modify an asset.
+Packaging also compares loose `byml` or `bgyml` files with their vanilla versions and creates a special copy of the file that contains only the changes.

 - The `merge` mode accepts multiple mod folders and will combine all of the assets inside of